 Two and a half thousand pounds sterling for a bed - it sounds and is fantastic.

-Two and a half thousand pounds sterling for a bed - it sounds and is fantastic.
+Background: Two and a half thousand pounds sterling for a bed - it sounds and is fantastic.
 It's the world's first fully automatic bed with built-in television radio electric shaver phone dictaphone tea-pot reading lamps electric blankets posture adjuster vibro masseur and 'champagne' mink fur and French velvet coverlets.

 It's a dream of a bed and lacks only a nightmare repellant.